sedyh/sedyh/README.md

 ### About me

 My name is Sedykh Artem.
-I am a Russian Backend / ML developer and I love game development.
+I am a Backend / ML developer and I love game development.

 ### Developing in